Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 Why Virtual NSLI-Y?

-Virtual NSLI-Y opens the door to language learning and offers students the opportunity to gain critical language, communication, and other practical skills as well as cultural understanding in an online setting.
+Virtual NSLI-Y opens the door to language learning and offers the opportunity to gain cultural understanding, critical language, communication, and other practical skills in a virtual setting.

-Many Virtual NSLI-Y participants successfully apply for overseas NSLI-Y or other in-person international exchange programs.
-Virtual NSLI-Y participants report increased readiness, interest, and confidence for international travel and cross-cultural experiences.
+Many Virtual NSLI-Y participants successfully apply for overseas NSLI-Y or other international exchange programs.
+Participants report increased interest, confidence, and readiness for international travel and cross-cultural experiences.
+Learn more about program impact here.

 What is covered by a Virtual NSLI-Y scholarship?